-Tipo 00 flour the most common flour used in Italian households where they use it for making cakes and egg pasta by hand on the kitchen counter.
-This particular flour is not high in protein and therefore not suitable for making pasta using flour and water.
+Tipo 00 flour is the most commonly used flour in Italian households where they use it for making cakes, pizza dough and egg pasta by hand on the kitchen counter.
+This particular flour is not high in protein and therefore not suitable for making pasta without egg.

 Importantly, Tipo 00 by itself does not make what is considered to be the best pasta because it does not have high enough levels of gluten for creating an elastic dough.
 However, for making cakes and pastries, Tipo 00 is Italy’s go-to flour.
 Interestingly, the flour is not grey like American all purpose flour but very white and it has a delicious, creamy aroma.

 In general terms there are 5 choices when selecting flour for making pasta

 Strong bread flour